Woutitit/woutitit.github.io/analysis/making-color-bass-with-the-sass.md

  At 13:50 he also see that he added like the second stack, like extra chords or what is that?
 Or is that the second arp he was tlaking about or is that a pad?
 Anywhere in the vid i can find this second layer making?
 Or lke named or whatever how loud it is?

+ unison detune?
+Like is consensus that if u have two stacks saws (but then different saws) u dont +1 for extra fatness but since no +1 ud need bigger chord.
+Else, if two times a saw, it might be good to do the +1 and then u dont need to do super stacked chords or what is consensus like is that less fat or?

+ Either way, also mono supersaws or a mono layer?
+Like i heard synthion talk about he has mono layer and stereo and octave layer. (see livestream again on his channel).
+Either way, i guess for the supersaws u want more stereo mixed in than mono than for th eleads where u want more mono mixed in like the chorus and shit too not at 100% mix lvl and stuff.

 ### Lead in solo
 Has a saw as bass and then a pwm modulated on top.
 The bass layer quieter than the +1 layer.
 Why is that tho?
 Just to give some body?